 Being a student is exciting, but it can also be pretty hectic.
-Travelling between home, university or college, and a part-time job can be a lot.
+Travelling between home, university, and a part-time job can be difficult.

-What’s more, with train prices seemingly reaching new heights every year, more and more students are relying on a car as their primary way of getting about.
+With train prices seemingly reaching new heights every year, more and more university students, in particular, rely on a car as their primary way of getting around.

-Driving is often cheaper than relying on public transport nowadays, and it means you can get where you need to go when you need to go there – no more waiting about on ‘once per hour’ trains.
+Driving is often cheaper than relying on public transport nowadays, which means you can get where you need to go when you need to go there – no more waiting about on ‘once per hour trains.

-However, getting a car as a student can be easier said than done.
-As most students are between 18-21 old, they probably haven’t had much of a chance to build up their credit history.
+However, getting car finance for students can be easier said than done.
+Most students are between 18 and 22 old, so they probably haven’t had much chance to build up their credit history.

-At Young Car Driver, we’re here to help students get behind the wheels of a car.
-So if the trains not working for you anymore, read on to see what the student car finance options are!
+We’re here to help all students get behind the wheels of a car.
+So, if the trains are not working for you anymore, read on to see the student car finance options!

 Car finance for students with bad credit